-1,400 Member webinars/education Much of 2022 was dedicated to updating our systems to enable all non-full-time (NFT) municipal employees who work for an OMERS employer to join the Plan.
+1,400 Member webinars/education

+Much of 2022 was dedicated to updating our systems to enable all non-full-time (NFT) municipal employees who work for an OMERS employer to join the Plan.
 To prepare employers for this choice and change, we communicated with them regularly through a variety of channels, conducted in-person and virtual training, and enhanced our online employer portal, e-access, to support these undertakings.
 We also created a dedicated webpage on omers.com for NFT employees to learn more about how the OMERS Plan works, the benefits and facts about OMERS membership, and how to enrol.
-We thank all of these employees to join.
+We thank all of these employers for their work and for enabling this opportunity for NFT employees to join.
 If you are an NFT employee and have joined OMERS as a result of this evolution, welcome!

-Along with creating efficiencies for the NFT Plan change, we continued to build upon self-serve functionality for our members with the modernization of our online resource portal, myOMERS, to enable members to access information faster.
+Along with creating efficiencies for the NFT Plan change, we continued to build upon self-serve functionality for our members with the modernization of our online resource portal, mvOMERS, to enable members to access information faster.
 A few of our modernization initiatives include: